-The depth of flavour in whisky is incredible and is one of the many reasons it’s so much fun to talk about the stuff.
-In fact, it’s commonplace for whisky writers & bloggers to give extensive lists of Tasting Notes, summing up all the elements they have picked up from the dram in question.
-That’s all well and good, but too often things get a little out of hand.
+There is a depth of flavour in whisky that makes it a lot of fun to talk about and it’s commonplace for whisky writers & bloggers to give extensive lists of notes, describing all the different flavours and sensations they have picked up from a dram.
+This is all well and good, but too often things get a bit out of hand.

-Let’s remember that the basic ingredients of malt whisky are always the same… Barley, Yeast and Water.
-Sometimes there is a Peat Smoke influence and sometimes Colouring has been added but other than that, the flavour profile of a whisky comes from these basic ingredients along with the distillation process and to a large extent, maturation in oak casks.
+The basic ingredients of malt whisky are always the same… Barley, Yeast and Water.
+Sometimes the barley is influenced by peat smoke and sometimes colouring is added but other than that, the flavour of a whisky comes from these basic ingredients, the distillation process and from a process of maturation in oak casks.

-Put simply, a tasting note is a familiar smell or taste that you observe while enjoying a dram.
-A rich, sherry cask matured Speyside may remind you of Christmas Cake for example, or the smell of a heavily peated Islay could remind you of the last time you sat by a campfire.
+To put it simply, a tasting note is a familiar smell or flavour that you observe in a dram which can often give a clue as to the backstory of the whisky.
+A rich, sherry cask matured Speysider may remind you of Christmas Cake for example, or the smell of a heavily peated Islay could be reminiscent of sitting by a campfire.

-The thing is though, our sense of smell and taste are 100% unique to ourselves.
-We smell and taste differently and all have our own memories and experiences to draw from.
-If someone tastes Chocolate in a dram, it doesn’t necessarily follow that the next person will pick up the same.
+The thing is, our senses of smell and taste are completely unique.
+We all smell and taste things differently and each have our own memories and experiences to draw from.
+If someone tastes chocolate in a dram, it doesn’t necessarily follow that the next person will taste the same.

-For the writer or reviewer, the tasting notes are convenient.
-After all, how do you write about food or drink without describing what it actually tastes of?
-This is fine, but tasting notes have become too important to whisky.
-Worse than that, writers get kudos for giving really obscure references, or at least they think they do.
-Notes have become ridiculously specific – it isn’t just a chocolate note, it’s one particular variety of 80% dark chocolate, made in a tiny Colombian village by a man named Carlos with a scar on his face and a missing tooth.
+For a writer and reviewer, tasting notes are convenient.
+How do you describe flavour without comparing it to something else?
+This is fine of course, but tasting notes have become too important in whisky.
+Worse than that, there is a perceived culture of kudos for obscure notes which has become ridiculously specific – it isn’t just chocolate, it’s one variety of dark chocolate, made in a tiny Colombian village by a man named Carlos with a scar on his face and a missing tooth.
 It is pretentious, self indulgent codswallop that serves no purpose and worst of all?
 It’s very, very dull to read.

-When I speak to new or casual whisky drinkers they often express confusion, dismay and ridicule at this fascination with obscure tasting notes.
-Many even find it off-putting.
-That’s not what whiskyreviews.net is about.
-I’m trying to make this site accessible for new and experienced drinkers alike.
-I hope to encourage people to take their interests further not to chase them away with long lists of ridiculous notes.
-In my reviews I list a few things that I noticed, just to give a rough idea of the sort of experience you can expect from the dram.
-It doesn’t mean you’ll taste exactly the same thing, it’s just a starting point.
+When I speak to new and casual whisky drinkers they often express confusion, dismay and ridicule at this fascination with obscure tasting notes.
+Many even find it off-putting and that’s the opposite of what WhiskyReviews.net is about.
+This site exists to encourage people to take their interest in whisky further – not chase them away with long lists of pretentious tasting notes.
+In my reviews I list a few things that I notice in a dram and hopefully it gives a rough idea of the experience you can expect from it.
+It doesn’t mean you’ll taste exactly the same thing, it’s little more than a reference point.

 Whisky is one of the few things we actually contemplate in depth as we’re sipping it, and that can be fun but there’s a real danger of taking ourselves too seriously.
 Let us remember to relax and enjoy our whisky and not spend our time trying to one-up each other for obscurity where tasting notes are concerned.

-I think it’s reasonable to provide a brief description of the flavour of the dram being reviewed but it is important to me, above all, that whiskyreviews.net offers up a good read for whisky drinkers and long lists of obscure, boring tasting notes are simply not welcome here.
+I think it’s reasonable to provide a brief description of the flavour of the dram being reviewed but it is important to me, above all, that WhiskyReviews.net offers a good read for whisky drinkers and very long lists of obscure, boring tasting notes are simply not welcome here.